cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 The blinding factor r must be randomly chosen from a uniform distribution.
 This is typically done via rejection sampling.

-### BlindSign
+## BlindSign

-BlindSign performs the RSA private key operation on the client's blinded message input and returns the output encoded as an byte string.
+BlindSign performs the RSA private key operation on the client's blinded message input and returns the output encoded as a byte string.
 RSASP1 is as defined in Section 5.2.1 of {{!RFC8017}}.

 ~~~